How to Fix Wi-Fi that Works on Everything but Phone

 - Check if there is interference.

 Your Wi-Fi router is the core of your wireless network.
 When router issues arise, such as a slow connection, the tips in this article can help troubleshoot the problems you are experiencing.
+We will see troubleshooting steps for the same below so no worries :).

 I upgraded and now my Wi-Fi isn’t working